eamonwhiter73/IOSObjCWebSockets/readme.md

 <h3>Send data:</h3>

+You must create a `dispatch_data_t` object for `data_param`.

     [self send_data:your.server.IP port:your.server.port data_param:data_param];

 <h3>Receive data:</h3>

-Implement this delegate method in your class/controller.
+Implement this delegate method in your class/controller, all of the received data gets sent to it.

     - (void)receive_data:(NSString*)data_as_string;